Bob James (musician): Solo albums and collaborations

 Creed Taylor invited James to record a solo album.
 The result, One (CTI, 1974), contained the song "Feel Like Making Love", with which Roberta Flack had already had a hit.
 James had been hired to play piano for the song on Roberta Flack's album two weeks before recording a version of his own, using the same band.
 Radio stations played both and contributed to the commercial success of One.
 The album was notable for adapting classical music to a modern-day scene, e.g. "In The Garden" was based on Pachelbel's Canon in D and "Night on Bald Mountain" was a cover of Modest Mussorgsky's composition of the same name.

 After three solo albums, James founded his own record label, Tappan Zee.
-Immediately thereafter, he cut a disco version of the Theme to Star Trek: The Motion Picture a 45 of which was included with the soundtrack LP and recorded the album Touchdown (Tappan Zee, 1978).
+Immediately thereafter, he cut a disco version of the Theme to Star Trek: The Motion Picture, a 45 of which was included with the soundtrack LP, and recorded the album Touchdown (Tappan Zee, 1978).
 Among the songs on the album was "Angela", the theme song for the TV show Taxi.
 James provided all the music for Taxi and collected some of its music, including "Angela", on The Genie: Themes & Variations from the TV Series Taxi (1983).
 When he toured in 1979, he was supported by a marketing campaign that included posters of him at the wheel of a New York yellow cab.
 The performances were documented on the album All Around the Town (Tappan Zee, 1980), with a cover of James at the wheel of a taxi.

 James turned from smooth jazz to classical music to record Rameau (1984), his interpretations of Baroque-period composer Jean-Philippe Rameau.
 In later albums, he interpreted the work of two more Baroque composers, J. S. Bach and Domenico Scarlatti.

-A year after Rameau, he collaborated with David Sanborn on Double Vision (Warner Bros, 1986).
-The album won a Grammy Award for Best Jazz Fusion Performance.
+A year after Rameau, he moved to Warner Bros.
+Records and collaborated with David Sanborn on Double Vision (Warner Bros., 1986); the album won a Grammy Award for Best Jazz Fusion Performance.
+He would record albums for Warner Bros. (which also reissued Bob James' CTI and Tappan Zee/Columbia back catalog in the mid-1990s) for the next seventeen years.
 His collaboration with Earl Klugh, One on One, won a Grammy Award for Best Pop Instrumental Performance in 1980 and has sold over one million copies.
-Another collaboration with Klugh, Cool, (Warner Bros., 1992) was nominated for a Grammy, as was Joined at the Hip (Warner Bros., 1996) with Kirk Whalum, recorded Flesh and Bone in 1995 and another solo album, Joyride (Warner Bros., 1999).
-Joined at the Hip will be reissued with a 2019 Remaster on evosound.
+Another collaboration with Klugh, Cool, (Warner Bros., 1992) was nominated for a Grammy, as was Joined at the Hip (Warner Bros., 1996) with Kirk Whalum.
+He also recorded Flesh and Bone in 1995 with his daughter, Hillary James, and another solo album, Joy Ride (Warner Bros., 1999).
+Joined at the Hip was reissued with a 2019 Remaster on evosound.